• Home

 Explanation: Describes the existing or current state of affairs or circumstances.

-To further enhance your preparation for the CLAT 2024 exam, we recommend downloading our PDF that contains 100 important legal maxims.
+To further enhance your preparation for the CLAT 2025 exam, we recommend downloading our PDF containing 100 important legal maxims.
 This comprehensive resource will help you strengthen your understanding of these principles and their application.

-Here is the list of Legal Maxims questions picked from previous year's CLAT Sample Papers.
+Here is the list of Legal Maxim's questions from the previous year's CLAT Papers.

 By solving these questions, you can know the difficulty level of the exam and which type of legal maxims can be asked in the exam.